top of page

 _edited.jpg

-The Sleigh Lab works to understand mechanisms underlying peripheral nerve diseases, such as Charcot-Marie-Tooth disease (CMT), amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA).
-Established in 2019, we are based at the UCL Queen Square Institute of Neurology and are principally funded by a Senior Non-Clinical Fellowship from the Medical Research Council UK.
+The Sleigh Laboratory works to understand mechanisms underlying diseases that affect the peripheral nervous system, including Charcot-Marie-Tooth disease (CMT), amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA).
+Established in 2019, we are based at the UCL Queen Square Institute of Neurology and are principally funded by by the Medical Research Council UK.

 We are fascinated by how mutations in widely expressed genes can cause selective peripheral nerve pathology.
 By improving our understanding of the molecular and cellular mechanisms underpinning this phenomenon, we aim to develop novel, targeted therapies for these devastating diseases.